Lighthouses of India: Western Gujarat

 Navinal (Navinar) Point (Mundra Port) (4)

 Date unknown (station established 1892).
 Active; focal plane about 65 m (213 ft); two white flashes every 15 s.
 60 m (197 ft) round cylindrical concrete vessel traffic control tower with lantern and gallery, painted with horizontal black and white bands; lantern roof painted red.
-Google has a 2018 photo and a satellite view.
+Google has the 2018 photo at right and a satellite view.
 Navinal Point is a swampy point of land sheltering Mundra Creek; Admiralty F0361.82.

 Adani (Mundra West) Port Range Front